 Oesophageal cancer incidence is increasing across the Western world.
 Men are considerably more likely than women to develop the disease.

 The two main histological types are squamous cell carcinoma and adenocarcinoma.
-In the US, adenocarcinomas now account for 80% of cases overall.
+In the US, adenocarcinomas predominate.

 Low socioeconomic status, smoking, excessive alcohol use, GORD, Barrett's oesophagus, and obesity are some of the main risk factors.